riparias/gbif-alert/CONTRIBUTING.md

 - Run Django tests and `mypy` on push
 - Deploy to dev server on push

+## Working with branches

+After the release of the first public version (end March 2022), we'll keep the `main` branch in an "always deployable" state.
+That means that only very minor changes (typo, ...) can happen there, all the rest will be done on specific branches.

 ## Dependencies

 We try to frequently update dependencies.
 Process is: